COVID-19 timeline: Track the latest developments and look back at how the pandemic evolved

 Jan.
 30: World Health Organization declares “public health emergency of international concern” for only the sixth time in its history.

 Jan.
-25: CDC confirm California’s first coronavirus case: an Orange County patient who was a traveler from Wuhan, China.
+25, 2020: CDC confirms California’s first coronavirus case: an Orange County patient who was a traveler from Wuhan, China.
 It’s the third case in the U.S.